vsoni555/Operations-Analytics-Investigating-Metric-Spike/README.md

 You are required to provide a detailed report for the below two operations mentioning the answers for the related questions:

-Number of jobs reviewed: Amount of jobs reviewed over time.
+1.Number of jobs reviewed: Amount of jobs reviewed over time.
 Task: Calculate the number of jobs reviewed per hour per day for November 2020?
-Throughput: It is the no. of events happening per second.
+2.Throughput: It is the no. of events happening per second.
 Task: Let’s say the above metric is called throughput.
 Calculate 7 day rolling average of throughput?
 For throughput, do you prefer daily metric or 7-day rolling and why?
-Percentage share of each language: Share of each language for different contents.
+3.Percentage share of each language: Share of each language for different contents.
 Task: Calculate the percentage share of each language in the last 30 days?
-Duplicate rows: Rows that have the same value present in them.
+4.Duplicate rows: Rows that have the same value present in them.
 Your task: Let’s say you see some duplicate rows in the data.
 How will you display duplicates from the table?

 Case Study 2 (Investigating metric spike)